Owen-Exon/TTRPG-Residential/Location/City Side.md

 This side of the astroid contains a partly subterranean village with a permanent population of about 100 and 20 to 50 temporary residents (usually [[astro scrap hunters|astro scrappers]])

-Most exchanges in [[The Scrapyard belt]] are made by bartering with scrap and technology.
+Many exchanges in [[The Scrapyard belt]] are made by bartering with scrap and technology.
+That said, people here also have a good-for-one good-for-all philosophy.
+Meaning a lot of the time things are given freely if it will aid in the survival of a person or peoples.

 ## Above the Ground